From Quasi-Isometric Embeddings to Finite-Volume Property: A Theoretical Framework for Quantized Matrix Completion: Introduction

 In \cite{davenport20141}, the authors derived the MLE while incorporating time-varying thresholds, which correspond to random dithering, in the context of noisy measurements.
 However, it is crucial to recognize that the design of these time-varying thresholds plays a pivotal role in one-bit sensing, as highlighted in \cite{baraniuk2017exponential,eamaz2022uno,eamaz2022phase,eamaz2022covariance, xu2020quantized}, and can significantly enhance signal reconstruction performance.
 Nonetheless, relying on noise as our source of dithering, as demonstrated in \cite{davenport20141}, confines us to thresholds that mimic the behavior of the noise.
 Furthermore, when dealing with non-convex distributions, the uniqueness of the solution in the MLE problem cannot be guaranteed.
 To make matrix recovery feasible, certain assumptions must be imposed on the noise distribution, as discussed in \cite{davenport20141, cai2013max, bhaskar20151, gao2018low, ni2016optimal}.
 In practical scenarios, it is often unrealistic to assume that the noise adheres to a distribution with characteristics that guarantee efficient recovery in the context of the regularized MLE problem.
 In fact, in many real-world scenarios, the distribution of noise remains unknown.

-This paper is motivated by the desire to investigate the impact of scalar quantization, in a general sense, on low-rank matrix completion, addressed through \emph{nuclear norm minimization}, without any form of extra regularization such as MLE.
-Our objective is to assess the consistency of nuclear norm minimization when we only have the quantized data, and in the most extreme case, one-bit data.
+This paper is motivated by the desire to investigate the impact of scalar quantization broadly defined on low-rank matrix completion, without being restricted to any specific problem formulation.
+Our goal is to derive an isometric embedding for this setting that holds independently of the particular reconstruction approach or algorithm employed, such as nuclear norm minimization or its regularized variants (e.g., MLE or other forms of additional regularization).